bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/payment-verification.md

 ### Generating a payment id

 The `StoreIssues` function packs issue records as binary data.
-This packed is concatenated together and hashed by the SHA3 algorithm.
-The result of that hashing becomes the payment id. `StoreTransfer` works in the same way for transfer records; The only difference is that there will only be one transaction record in a transfer request.
+This packed data is concatenated together and hashed by the SHA3 algorithm.
+The result of that hashing becomes the payment id. `StoreTransfer` works in the same way for transfer records; the only difference is that there will only be one transaction record in a transfer request.

 ### Changing the state of a paid transaction